 Steven Graham then offered to make me a Shodan-ho and stated that in May 2015 he would have two of his teenage, 1st Kyu students promoting to Shodan, and that he would like me to promote with them.
 However this was not to be.
 In April 2015 Steven Graham shut down his dojo, giving us students less than a one month notice that this would be happening.
 I asked if I could continue training with him, he agreed, but then took an early retirement from his job and moved to Florida, where he and his wife are living quite happily.

-On the Youn Wha Ryu side of things, thing were even worse.
+On the Youn Wha Ryu side of things, things were even worse.
 As a Record Keeper I not only recorded the good things within the association but, as taught to do in college as a teacher in training, I also recorded the bad things.
 I even reported illegal activities to the authorities, as all school teachers are mandated to report abuse.
 Sweeping things under the rug is actually illegal to do as a teacher.
 And I carried these ethical principles into my job as a Record Keeper and Historian.